-- 2.11.11.1 Where a rifle or accessory develops a mechanical malfunction that prevents the competitor from completing a target, the competitor shall be permitted to complete the target in a later detail or squad, once the fault has been rectified.
+- 2.11.11.1 Where a malfunction occurs resulting in a rifle failing to fire a projectile which exits the barrel when the trigger is pulled the competitor shall be permitted to complete the target in a later detail or squad, once the fault has been rectified.
 The competitor may also elect to use a substitute rifle or accessory. - 2.11.11.2 The only defective cartridge that shall be recognized is one where the projectile does not leave the muzzle end of the barrel.
 Once the blockage has been cleared another cartridge may be used and the shoot completed in accordance with Rule 2.11.11.4.
 Where a projectile leaves the muzzle end of the barrel and for any reason whatsoever does not hit any target, the competitor shall lose the shot. - 2.11.11.3 Where an electronic target malfunctions, the shooter shall be permitted to complete the target in a later detail or squad and the shoot completed in accordance with Rule 2.11.11.5. - 2.11.11.4 If a shoot cannot be completed within the allotted time for any reason outside the competitor's control, other than the provisions set out in Rules 2.11.11.1, 2.11.11.2 or 2.11.11.3, the competitor shall have the right to claim completion of the shoot in accordance with Rule 2.11.11.5. - 2.11.11.5 Where a competitor elects to complete a shoot under Rules 2.11.11.1 or 2.11.11.2 or 2.11.11.3 or 2.11.11.4, one sighting shot plus time equivalent to one minute per counting shot remaining shall be allowed to complete the target.